-The Commission's assessment shows that there is currently likely to be an appropriate level of protection against Jemena's ability to exercise market power when negotiating with prospective users for NGP services.
+The AEMC's assessment shows that there is currently an appropriate level of protection against Jemena's (the pipeline service provider) ability to exercise market power when negotiating with prospective users for services of the Northern Gas Pipeline (NGP).
 This is provided by the NGP access principles that are part of the project development agreement between the Northern Territory Government and Jemena, the current market conditions and the ability to apply to have the pipeline classified as a covered pipeline that is subject to full or light regulation.
-Revoking the derogation is likely to give rise to increased regulatory complexity, increased uncertainty of outcomes and adverse outcomes such as forum shopping by potential users of the NGP.

 Under the NGP access principles, prospective users are able to seek access to the NGP's key services on terms, conditions and tariffs that have been determined through a competitive tender process carried out by the Northern Territory Government.
 Importantly, the NGP access principles are legally binding on Jemena and include tender-derived maximum tariffs.
-Contrary to rule change proponents' claims, the NGP access principles and the maximum tariffs cannot be changed unilaterally by Jemena.
+Contrary to the rule change proponents' claims, the NGP access principles and the maximum tariffs cannot be changed unilaterally by Jemena.
+A comparison of tariffs across various transmission pipelines carried out by the AEMC does not provide evidence of excessive tariffs for the NGP, as claimed by some stakeholders.

+The potential for Jemena to exercise market power when prospective users seek access to the NGP's services is also limited by the current market conditions and the threat of becoming a covered pipeline.
 Under the current market conditions for NGP's services, only a third of the NGP's services are contracted on a longer term basis, which would be likely to encourage Jemena to seek new users for the NGP.
 The NGP also faces the threat of becoming a covered pipeline as any party can at any time apply to the National Competition Council seeking that the NGP be classified as a covered pipeline.